Table Mountain is Cape Town’s dominant geological feature. It towers almost exactly one kilometer above the city.

 The trail is made of stones from the surrounding terrain that have been used to create seemingly endless stone steps.
 The steps on this trail reminded me (not a fond memory by the way) of the Phedi to Dhampus section of the Annapurna Trail in Nepal.

-The lower part of the trail is somewhat easier (or perhaps it was just that my legs were becoming exhausted later on).
+The lower part of the trail is somewhat easier (or perhaps it was just that my legs were not exhausted yet).
 Even in the steep sections, the trail is wide enough for two people to pass side by side.

 The entire hike has great views of Cape Town, Table bay and surrounding areas.

-Instead, I took the trail to the right to the cable car and enjoyed the magnificent sunset views.
+Instead, I took the trail to the right to the cable car and enjoyed the magnificent sunset.

 Here the flatness of the trail allowed appreciating the diversity of the flora.
-It is said that there are more species of flora on Table Mountain than in all of Great Britain.
+It is said that there are more species of flora on Table Mountain and in Table Mountain National Park than in all of Great Britain.